 On the other hand, when using smoothed CEM with mean and variance as parameters, the new variance is $(1-\deltat)\sigma^2+\deltat (\sigma^*)^2$, which can be significantly smaller for $\deltat\in (0,1)$.
-This proves, in passing, that the smoothed CEM update in other para\-me\-tri\-za\-tions is generally \emph{not} an IGO algorithm (because it can differ at first order in $\deltat$).
+This proves, in passing, that the smoothed CEM update in other parametrizations is generally \emph{not} an IGO algorithm (because it can differ at first order in $\deltat$).

-The case of Gaussian distributions is further exemplified in Section~\ref{sec:gaussian} below: in particular, smoothed CEM in the $(\mu,\sigma)$ parametrization exhibits premature reduction of variance, preventing good convergence.
+The case of Gaussian distributions is further exemplified in Section~\ref{sec:gaussian} below: in particular, smoothed CEM in the $(\mu,\sigma)$ parametrization almost invariably exhibits a reduction of variance, often leading to premature convergence.

-For these reasons we think that the IGO-ML algorithm is the sensible way to perform an interpolated ML estimate for $\deltat<1$, in a parametrization-independent way.
-In Section~\ref{sec:discussion} we further discuss IGO and CEM and sum up the differences and relative advantages.
+For these reasons we think that the IGO-ML algorithm is the sensible way to define an interpolated ML estimate for $\deltat<1$ in a parametrization-independent way (see however the analysis of a critical $\deltat$ in Section~\ref{sec:gaussian}).\niko{The problem: for $\deltat=1$ this algorithm doesn't work on a linear function, hence it is not likely to be the method of choice for any value close to one. } In Appendix~\ref{sec:discussion} we further discuss IGO and CEM and sum up the differences and relative advantages.

-\del{Since all IGO algorithms simulate the IGO flow for small $\deltat$, proving that IGO-ML is an IGO actually gives a new proof of Theorem~\ref{thm:IGOML}.}

 Taking $\deltat=1$ is a bold approximation choice: the ``ideal'' continuous-time IGO flow itself, after time $1$, does not coincide with the maximum likelihood update of the best points in the sample.
 Since the maximum likelihood algorithm is known to converge prematurely in some instances (Section~\ref{sec:gaussian}), using the parametrization by expectation parameters with large $\deltat$ may not be desirable.